 Dance Informa spoke with Yarden Ronen-van Heerden, development director at Peridance; and Isabel Eisen, international student advisor and programs coordinator, about what Peridance offers its drop-in students, and why, in many ways, it’s not merely a drop-in program after all.

-Peridance is best known for its contemporary dance classes.
-Indeed, the studio is also lauded for the in-house Peridance Contemporary Dance Company, born out of the success of the contemporary class program.
-“We are very known for our contemporary,” explains Ronen van-Heerden, “and we have just about any style here; it’s really thriving.
-But we also put a lot of emphasis on preserving and promoting the modern techniques that have led our faculty and our students to contemporary dance.
-Whether it’s Limón or Taylor, Graham or Horton, it’s a part of the education, so although it’s a drop-in schedule, we view it as a really serious training schedule for the community.
-Especially for pre-professional and professional dancers, because we are known to find teachers who imbue different elements of dance and create their own fusions.
-But we always try to go for originality and things that you might not find elsewhere.”
+Peridance is best known for its contemporary dance and ballet classes.
+The studio is also lauded for the in-house Peridance Contemporary Dance Company, born out of the success of the contemporary class program.
+“Although we are known for contemporary and ballet, we have just about every style here, explains Ronen van-Heerden.
+“We put a lot of emphasis on promoting modern techniques.”
+Whether it’s Limón, Taylor, Graham or Horton, Peridance’s contemporary classes are an integral part of the open class schedule, which allows them to offer serious training to the community.
+Many of the teachers imbue different elements of dance in their classes, which creates originality that you might not find elsewhere.

-It’s clear that Peridance truly believes in mixing your training across different styles to make you a stronger dancer.
+Peridance promotes a mix of training across different styles to make their students stronger, more rounded dancers.
 “It is important that students know, for example with ballet, which is more contained and structured, that you can actually use that for hip hop or something freer,” notes Eisen.
-“It makes you a better and a more effective and efficient dancer.”
+“It makes you a better, more effective and efficient dancer.”

 “We see it happening here a lot,” Ronen van-Heerden agrees.
 “There’s a bridge between the disciplines.
-We see people who come here for contemporary and then all of a sudden they’re taking a hip hop class, or we see some of our professional dancers taking salsa or hip hop, which is lovely.”
+We see people who come here for contemporary and then all of a sudden they’re taking a hip hop class, or we might see some of our professional dancers taking salsa, which is fantastic.”

-Although it seems like a drop-in dancer might go under the radar at a studio of this nature, for many dancers one class becomes two, and two becomes five, and suddenly they find themselves immersed in one of Peridance’s curated training programs.
-“That’s where our real strength lies,” says Ronen van-Heerden.
-“We have an independent study program, seminar intensives, programs for both domestic and international students, and they thrive on the open class schedule because students can cater their schedule around what is being offered with our guidance and our mentorship.
-There’s a natural cohesion between the open schedule and our training programs.
-There’s much more to the classes than simply dropping in.”
+Although it seems like a drop-in dancer might go under the radar at a studio of this nature, for many dancers one class becomes two, and two becomes five, and suddenly they find themselves immersed in one of several curated training programs.
+This is where Peridance’s real strength lies.
+In particular, the Dance Studies Program and Intensive Semester offer students expert guidance and mentorship.
+And, there’s a natural cohesion between the open schedule and the more curated training programs.
+There’s much more to these classes than simply dropping in.

 Come summertime, everything is taken up a notch.
 New York takes on a new, energetic persona, and the dancers come running.
 “There’s something about a period of time when people are on vacation,” muses Eisen.
-“You know people might go to a spa or a yoga retreat, so our summer intensives attract a different kind of dance enthusiast.
-This is also when we offer our adult beginner classes.
-And it’s very important in New York, because usually a beginner’s class is actually at an advanced intermediate level.
-There are so many people interested in dance who just really want to get to the roots of what it’s all about, and concentrate on the essentials.
-That’s what we have during the summer, and it’s very important.”
+“People might go to a spa or a yoga retreat, so our summer intensives attract a different kind of dance enthusiast.
+This is also when we offer adult workshops for absolute beginners.
+It’s very important in New York, because there are so many students who need and want that kind of basic training, concentrating on the essentials.”

 Of course, Peridance is clearly the place to be all year round.